WStoday City Guide Play Banner

 Photo by Lam Museum of Anthropology, Wake Forest University

-This 22-room Victorian mansion built in 1880 was home to artists and designer Jule Gilmer Körner and originally was used to display his interior design portfolio.
+This 22-room Victorian mansion built in 1880 was home to artist and designer Jule Gilmer Körner and was originally used to display his interior design portfolio.
 Visitors can check out the original furnishings, artwork, carved woodwork, hand-laid tile, and more.

-Don’t miss: Special events throughout the year like the Fall Vintage Market and flower show
+Don’t miss: Special events throughout the year like the Fall Vintage Market, Oktoberfest, and the Folly Flower Show.

 Kids